course-kit/guides/getting-started.md

 > Note: this URL should be kept secret as it could be used by anyone to add students to your course!
 Don't include it in any source code.
 >

-## Enrolment webhook
+## Enrollment webhook

-The intention of the enrolment URL is that it will be used by a webhook on your ecommerce platform.
+The intention of the enrollment URL is that it will be used by a webhook on your ecommerce platform.

 For example, Gumroad provides a webhook service called Ping that will post a customer's data to a URL after a purchase is made.
-You can simply include the enrolment URL generated by CourseKit here and it will work.
+You can simply include the enrollment URL generated by CourseKit here and it will work.

 ![getting-started-11](assets/getting-started-11.png)

-To test this, go to either the course page or lesson page and click the "Enrol" button.
+To test this, go to either the course page or lesson page and click the "Enroll" button.
 You'll then be taken to the product purchase page on Gumroad where you can make a test purchase.

 ![getting-started-12](assets/getting-started-12.png)